 We are grateful for your interest in getting vaccinated and helping us fight back the threat of COVID-19.
 We also appreciate your understanding as we continue to follow all New York State Department of Health (NYS DOH) guidelines and work with the supplied vaccines as they are delivered.

 We are excited to offer vaccine appointments!
-We can now vaccinate anyone 18+.
+We currently have the Moderna vaccine and can now vaccinate anyone 18+.

 Please click the link below to make an appointment for your first of two vaccine shots.
 We look forward to getting you vaccinated!